How To Stop Dog Chewing Permanently! ULTIMATE Guide

 Always Keep Your Dog Within A Few Feet Of You

-When you are in a position where your dog cannot be tied to you, then you need to have an area that is TOTALLY dog proofed.
+When you are in a position where your dog cannot be tied to you, then you need to have a dog-proofed area.
 The area should not allow them access to anything they could potentially chew.

 Catching Them In The Act

-At some point you will catch your dog chewing something they are not supposed to be chewing on.
+At some point, you will find your dog chewing something they are not supposed to be chewing on.
 Which begs the question what are you supposed to do?

 Your dog is chewing on their leash.